-\ Advance paid for co-development of property, includes borrowing cost capitalised during the year amounting to Rs.
-Nil (for the year ended 31 March 2020: Rs.344.42 million) at a capitalisation rate which is the SPV specific Weighted Average Borrowing Cost (WABC).
+^{} Advance paid for co-development of property, includes borrowing cost capitalised during the period amounting to Rs.
+Nil (31 March 2020: Rs.344.42 million) at a capitalisation rate which is the SPV specific Weighted Average Borrowing Cost (WABC).

 15 Inventories (valued at lower of cost and net realisable value)